 When the tumor was identified and images were taken of Rayna's head, her care team discovered that a cerebrospinal fluid-filled sac filled nearly the entire space where the right half of her brain should be.
 Her brain tissue occupied a narrow sliver of space along the perimeter of her brain cavity.

-"There was just a thin ribbon of brain pushed off to the side," Dr. Daniel says.
+"There was just a thin ribbon of brain pushed off to the side," Dr. Daniels says.
 "If you look at the scans, you say, 'How is that possible?'"

 Before Rayna's diagnosis, she was a normal, happy baby.
 Having two older children, Wendy and Bob knew that children develop differently.
-So they weren't initially concerned when, at her well-baby checkup, Rayna's pediatrician from Mayo Clinic's Department of Family Medicine told them her head had increased in size from the 50th percentile to the 100th percentile.
+So they weren't initially concerned when, at her well-baby checkup, Rayna's pediatrician from Mayo Clinic's Department of Community Pediatric and Adolescent Medicine told them her head had increased in size from the 50th percentile to the 100th percentile.
 The following day, however, the pediatrician's office called back requesting that the Spearys return for some imaging.

 "One of the amazing things about this story, and one that we're really appreciative of, is that this resident took the time and went the extra step," Bob says.
 "Her attention to detail and value in placing the needs of our daughter first were some of the things that saved her life."